AngelBryann974/Some_python_projects/README.md

 # Simple_chat_bot
-A little practice in python
+A little practice in Jetbrains cpurses of python

+hope it helps other people to learn python